ElaBosak233/cloudsdale/README.md

 ## Special Thanks

 The current version of Cloudsdale, while ensuring the originality of the code, largely draws inspiration from [GZ::CTF](https://github.com/GZTimeWalker/GZCTF) in its frontend design.
-Therefore, I express my highest respect to [GZTimeWalker](https://github.com/GZTimeWalker), the author of [GZ::CTF](https://github.com/GZTimeWalker/GZCTF).
-At the same time, I also thank [GZTimeWalker](https://github.com/GZTimeWalker) for his suggestions on Clousdale.
+Therefore, I express my highest respect to [GZTimeWalker](https://github.com/GZTimeWalker), the author of GZ::CTF.
+At the same time, I also thank GZTime for his suggestions on Cloudsdale.